-The essential methods and techniques are learnt, practised and assessed from Stage 1 onwards.
-The range of their practical application is seen most clearly in the applied subset of the compulsory modules in Stage 2.
-Option choices at Stages 2 and 3 allow further application to a wide variety of problems, ranging from the arithmetic of project appraisal to the econometric analysis of personnel issues. - 4.
-Display understanding of the sources and content of economic data and evidence and of those methods that might be applied appropriately to the analysis of such data.
-Use of the excellent Robinson Library resources for data search, using both printed and online sources, and searching the worldwide web are all regarded as an expected part of the student's preparation of assignments, project reports or dissertation.
-Introduction to these data sources and to ways of using them is an integral part of modules at each stage.
-Methods of data analysis are taught in specialised modules, both compulsory and optional. - 5.
-Know how to apply economic reasoning to policy issues in a critical manner.
 Apart from the essential economic principles modules at each stage the great majority of other modules do in large measure address policy issues, at local, national, or global levels.
 A distinguishing feature of Stage 1 is the wide range of applied or policy-relevant modules complementing the basic economic analysis one.
 Stage 2 builds on this with both individual and group project modules, among others, encouraging a critical approach.
 Policy analysis at an advanced level is a major feature of most of the options students choose from at Stage 3.

-- 6. Demonstrate knowledge in an appropriate number of specialised areas in Economics, as well as an appreciation of the research literature in these areas.
+6. Demonstrate knowledge in an appropriate number of specialised areas in Economics and Finance, as well as an appreciation of the research literature in these areas.

-Specialisation is available through a good choice of Stage 3 modules, including a Dissertation, which may be of particular relevance to those contemplating further study or research in Economics.
-Since teaching in the Business School (Economics) is research-led, much of the normal diet of final year students is research literature.
-Searching and reviewing recent literature is much enhanced by the growing wealth of online journals available on the campus network. - 7.
-Display familiarity with the possibility that many economic problems may admit of more than one approach and may have more than one solution.
+Specialisation is available through the choice of optional modules, including a Dissertation, which may be of particular relevance to those contemplating further study or research.
+Since teaching is research-led, much of the normal diet of final year students is research literature.
+Searching and reviewing recent literature is much enhanced by the growing wealth of on-line journals available on the campus network.

+7. Display familiarity with the possibility that many economic problems may admit of more than one approach and may have more than one solution.

-There is no party line to be adhered to in the Business School (Economics), so students are exposed to many ways of looking at economic issues or problems.
-Learning that progress can be made towards better economic analysis and policy by experts of varying outlook can be a source of excitement in learning.
+There is no party line to be adhered to in the Economics Group within the Business School, so students are exposed to many ways of looking at economic issues or problems.